c-read/bamboo_auto/README.md

 # Python/Selenium script to automate timesheet logging for BambooHR

-NOTE : procedure works specifically for BambooHR using Chrome on Windows OS <br>
+NOTE : procedure works specifically for BambooHR using Chrome on Windows OS.
+It is assumed that Python is installed. <br>

 # Installations